 Measles cases are reported by state health departments to the CDC, and confirmed cases are reported via the National Notifiable Disease Surveillance System (NNDSS) using standard case definitions.

-When the measles vaccine was first licensed in 1963, the practice of administering two doses of live-attenuated measles vaccine to children was implemented to prevent school outbreaks.
-The immunization program resulted in a decrease of more than 99% in the reported incidence of measles.1
+When the measles vaccine was first licensed in 1963, administering two doses of live-attenuated measles vaccine to children was implemented to prevent school outbreaks.
+The immunization program resulted in a decrease of more than 99% in the reported incidence of measles.

 From 1989 to 1991, a significant resurgence of measles occurred, which affected primarily unvaccinated preschoolers.
 This measles resurgence resulted in 55,000 cases and 130 deaths.
-This prompted the recommendation that a second dose of measles vaccine be given to preschoolers.
+This resurgence prompted the recommendation that the second dose of the measles vaccine is given to preschoolers.
 This mass vaccination campaign led to the effective elimination of the endemic transmission of the measles virus in the United States.

 By 1997-1999, the incidence of measles had been reduced to a historic low (less than 0.5 cases per million individuals).
-In 2000, the transmission of endemic measles was declared eliminated in the United States.
+In 2000, endemic measles transmission was declared eliminated in the United States.

 In 2004, 34 cases of measles were reported to the CDC.
 After that all-time low, however, the annual incidence began to increase, with most cases linked either directly or indirectly to international travel.
 Incomplete vaccination rates facilitated the spread of measles once the virus was imported to the United States.

 January 1 - July 31, 2008, remains the highest year-to-date since 1996.
 131 cases of measles were reported to the CDC from 15 states.
-This increase was the result of greater viral transmission after importation into the United States, leading to a greater number of importation-associated cases.
-These importation-associated cases occurred largely among school-aged children who were eligible for vaccination but whose parents chose not to have them vaccinated.
+This increase resulted from greater viral transmission after importation into the United States, leading to more importation-associated cases.
+These importation-associated cases occurred largely among school-aged children eligible for vaccination but whose parents chose not to have them vaccinated.